ericom-gideon/docs/docs/getstarted/exporting_and_importing_postgresql_data.md

 page_title: Exporting And Importing PostgreSQL Data
 page_author: Risa B. (converted by Britt)
-page_description: Knowledge base article to instruct users on how to they can move their Postgres data
+page_description: Knowledge base article to instruct users on how to they can move their Postgres data in and out their Ruby on Rails app
-page_keywords: rails database pg pgadmin dump restore import cli data export
+page_keywords: rails database pg pgadmin dump restore import cli data export postgres postgresql

 ## Export and import Postgres data